Skip to content

 • forceConsistentCasingInFileNames - if true, will make the TypeScript compiler care about the casing of files specified in import statements.
 This is helpful if you're developing on a filesystem that is case-insensitive (Mac/Win), but building/deploying on a filesystem that is case-sensitive (Linux).

-• declarationMap, inlineSourceMap, inlineSources, and sourceMap allow confifuring the source map generation.
+• declarationMap, inlineSourceMap, inlineSources, and sourceMap allow configuring the source map generation.
 This option can be useful to finely control your local development experience (for example, by enabling declarationMap), or to optimize the emitted code size (by disabling source maps entirely).

 • if any of these options is specified, the source map configuration will exactly match what is being provided here